exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/after.md

 In the above example, if the value lay instead outside the range of the assignee then an overflow would occur.
 See (TODO cross-ref-tba).

+The requirement for casting is determined by the two types involved rather than a particular value.

 The following paragraphs discuss the casting of integral types.
 (TODO cross-ref-tba casting) provides a broader discussion of casting and type conversion.
+See that documentation for a discussion of conversion between integral types and `char` and `bool`.

 ##### Casting Primitive Types - Implicit

 C#'s type system is somewhat stricter than _C_'s or Javascript's and as a consequence, casting operations are more restricted.
 [Implicit casting][implicit-casts] takes place between two numeric types as long as the "to" type can preserve the scale and sign of the "from" type's value.
-Note in the documentation the exception for converting to real numbers where precision may be lost.

 An implicit cast is not signified by any special syntax.

-There is no implicit conversion of a numeric (or string) expression to `bool`.
-The base class library provides `Convert.ToBoolean()` for this purpose.

-An expression of type `char` can be implicitly cast to `int`.
-The cast in the opposite direction must be explicit.
-Not all values of `int` are valid utf 16 chars.

 ##### Casting Primitive Types - Explicit

 Where numeric types cannot be cast implicitly you can generally use the explicit cast [operator][cast-operator].

 Where the value being cast cannot be represented by the "to" type because it is insufficiently wide or there is a sign conflict then an overflow exception may be thrown in the case of integers, or the "to" type variable may take a value of `Infinity` in the case of floats and doubles.

-An expression of type `int` can be explicitly cast to `char`.
-This may result in an invalid `char`.

 #### Casting Primitive Types - Examples